KILTprotocol/sdk-js/docs/getting-started.md

 main()
 ```

 To keep the examples short, we will not wrap each one in an asynchronous function and expect you to do this on your own.
-Also, the compiler will complain when you try to `await` a promise on the root level - except if you are using TypeScript 3.8+ and configure your _tsconfig.json_ to enable this (see [here](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#top-level-await) for more).
+Also, the compiler will complain when you try to `await` a promise on the root level - except if you are using TypeScript 3.8+ and configure your _tsconfig.json_ to enable this (see [the typescript doc](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#top-level-await) for more).

 In case you are unsure, please have a look at our [workshop](https://kiltprotocol.github.io/kilt-workshop-101/#/) where we provide everything ready to be copied and pasted.